wavefrontHQ/docs/pages/doc/proxies_versions.md

 ## Version 5.5

-Use correct default setting for buffer files location.
+5.1 had an issue with brand new non-containerized installs due to incorrect default location for buffer files.
+This release fixes that problem.

 ## Version 5.1